 During the Mendota ADM project, Manuel brought his electrical expertise to the role of Superintendent.
 As Superintendent, Manuel managed communications among the many contractors on the project to keep the design on track.
 When I asked Manuel about his experience on the project, he had this to say,

 “During the Mendota ADM project, we came upon many areas to improve and learn from.
-While I hadn’t worked on a project of this size or scale before, it really showed me how capable we all are of learning and growing.
+While I hadn’t worked on a project of this size or scale before, it showed me how capable we all are of learning and growing.
 As it turned out, keeping open communications with all the contractors was a key to success.

 I learned a lot about asking questions and listening, and even more about trusting your gut and thinking for yourself.”

 Overall, the ADM Mendota project challenged every employee who worked on it.
 And as a company, it taught us a lot about what it takes to take on a project of this scale.
 Before the project began, our firm was confident in our ability to handle it, but there’s a different level of confidence that comes once the project is completed.
 We look forward to future projects that challenge our capabilities and help our employees learn and grow.

 Have a project in mind?
 Get in touch.